barbazul/1kfa/mod_guide_player.md

 The first two times an item is damaged, place a red card on the Item card, black-side-up.

-The third time an item is damaged, it is destroyed.
+*If an item already has 2 red cards on it*, and it is damaged again, it is destroyed.
 Return it and the red cards to the supply.

 All mundane (non-magical) items can be damaged.
-Usually this happens as the result of a GM move, but it can also be caused by player moves, eg. Armour Mastery.
+Usually this happens as the result of a GM move.

 To repair items, see the move [Sharpen and Stitch](#sharpen-and-stitch)